Azure/azure-sdk-for-go/sdk/resourcemanager/machinelearningservices/armmachinelearningservices/README.md

 client, err := armmachinelearningservices.NewQuotasClient(<subscription ID>, cred, nil)
 ```

+## Fakes

+The fake package contains types used for constructing in-memory fake servers used in unit tests.
+This allows writing tests to cover various success/error conditions without the need for connecting to a live service.

+Please see https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/samples/fakes for details and examples on how to use fakes.

 You can use `ClientOptions` in package `github.com/Azure/azure-sdk-for-go/sdk/azcore/arm` to set endpoint to connect with public and sovereign clouds as well as Azure Stack.
 For more information, please see the documentation for `azcore` at [pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore).

 ```go